-- Your introduction is an opportunity.
+In fact, your introduction is an opportunity.
 An opportunity to show your examiners that you can adapt to introduce yourself to any audience.
-Here is two examples of different audiences and how you could introduce yourself appropriately.
-You're giving a speech to your teachers - Because you are talking to your teachers, in this example, your introduction would need to be more formal.
-For instance; "Hello and thank you for taking the time to listen.
+Here is two examples of different audiences and how you could introduce yourself appropriately:

+You're giving a speech to your teachers

+Because you're talking to your teachers, in this example, your introduction would need to be more formal.
+For instance; "Hello, and thank you for taking the time to listen.
 My name is Lawrence Smart, and I'm here today to talk to you about..."

-Notice how the speechwriter in this example uses their full name and is very polite to his audience.

-You are making a speech to your classmates

-- In this example, your language can be more informal.
-Your classmates already know who you are, so you could say; "Hi everyone. - This speechwriter is far less formal, but that is perfect for her audience.
+- Notice how the speech writer in this example uses their full name and is very polite to his audience. - You're making a speech to your classmates - In this example, your language can be more casual.
+Your classmates already know who you are, so you could say; "Hi everyone.
+Most of you know me already know me my name's Shanice.
+I'm the one who always sits at the back of the class." - This speech writer is far less formal, but that's perfect for her audience.
 She is speaking to her equals, and she can connect with them far more effectively by using the language they would usually use with each other.